mcohen01/node-quickbooks/README.md

 <a name="findPayments" />
 #### findPayments(criteria, callback)

-Finds all Payments in Quickbooks, optionally matching the specified criteria
+Finds all Payments in QuickBooks, optionally matching the specified criteria

 __Arguments__